beckn/missions/implementation-guides-deg2/Services/installation/implementation_guide_installation.md

 This document has the following parts:

 1. [Outcome Visualization](#outcome-visualization) - This is a pictorial or descriptive representation of the different use cases that are supported by the network.
-2. General Flow diagrams - This section is relevant to all the messages flows illustrated below and discussed further in the document.
-We can refer [this](https://github.com/beckn/missions/blob/main/Generic-Implementation-Guide/generic_implementation_guide.md#general-flow-diagrams) section in the generic implementation guide to understand the flow.
+2. [General Flow diagrams](#general-flow-diagrams) - This section is relevant to all the messages flows illustrated below and discussed further in the document.
 3. [API Calls and Schema](#api-calls-and-schema) - This section provides details on the API calls and the schema of the message that is sent in the form of sample schemas.
 4. [Taxonomy and layer 2 configuration](#taxonomy-and-layer-2-configuration) - This section provides details on the taxonomy, enumerations and any rules defined for either the use case or by the network.
-5. Notes on writing/integrating with your own software - We can refer [this](https://github.com/beckn/missions/blob/main/Generic-Implementation-Guide/generic_implementation_guide.md#integrating-with-your-software) section in the generic implementation guide.
+5. [Integration Notes](#notes-on-software-integration) - Notes on writing/integrating with your own software.
 6. [Links to artefacts](#links-to-artefacts) - This section contains the downloadable files referenced in this document.
 7. [Sandbox Details](#sandbox-details) - Sandbox links to BAP, Registry/Gateway and BPP.